cryostatio/cryostat-web/src/app/QuickStarts/README.md

 * For guidelines on writing a quick start, please follow [this tutorial](https://docs.openshift.com/container-platform/4.12/web_console/creating-quick-start-tutorials.html).

-* Take note of the quick start [content guidelines](https://docs.openshift.com/container-platform/4.9/web_console/creating-quick-start-tutorials.html#quick-start-content-guidelines_creating-quick-start-tutorials) and follow them as closely as possible.
+* Take note of the quick start [content guidelines](https://docs.openshift.com/container-platform/4.12/web_console/creating-quick-start-tutorials.html#quick-start-content-guidelines_creating-quick-start-tutorials) and follow them as closely as possible.

-* For voice and tone requirements, refer to PatternFly’s brand voice and tone guidelines.
+* For voice and tone requirements, refer to [PatternFly’s brand voice and tone guidelines](https://www.patternfly.org/v4/ux-writing/brand-voice-and-tone/).

-* For other UX content guidance, refer to all areas of PatternFly’s UX writing style guide.
+* For other UX content guidance, refer to all areas of [PatternFly’s UX writing style guide](https://www.patternfly.org/v4/ux-writing/about/).

-* There is an example quick start written in TSX under `src/app/QuickStarts/quickstarts/generic-quickstart.tsx`.
-This is a good starting point for writing your own quick start in Cryostat.
+* There is an [example quick start](./quickstarts/generic-quickstart.tsx) available, which can serve as a useful starting point for creating your own quick start in Cryostat.

 #### Common quick start highlighted elements:
 ##### Target selector
 ```markdown
 [Target selector]{{highlight target-selector}}